ZornLab/Mona/README.md

 save_mona_dir(seurat.object,dir="integrated",name="Name",description="Description",species="human")
 ```

-Note that if you choose to use your own scripts for processing, currently only the "SCT v2" approach is supported.
+Alternatively, feel free to use your own scripts for processing.
+If processed outside Seurat, multiple tools are available for converting between single cell formats. [sceasy](https://github.com/cellgeni/sceasy) is one recommendation.

 Regardless of how the data is processed, all datasets MUST be converted into a 'Mona directory' with the save_mona_dir() function.
 These directories serve as the input for Mona, but you should also always save a separate "standard" version of the dataset (such as RDS).

-Mona directories are still essentially Seurat objects, meaning their metadata can be copied and added back to the standard dataset, important if you are modifying/annotating the dataset within Mona.
+Mona directories are still essentially Seurat objects, meaning changes to the dataset within Mona can be transferred back to the standard version.

-For data processed outside Seurat, multiple tools are available for converting between single cell formats. [sceasy](https://github.com/cellgeni/sceasy) is recommended.
+Also note that while the Mona app itself is designed to run easily on a standard laptop, single cell data processing can require long compute times.
+Consider preparing your data in a cluster/cloud environment for larger datasets.

 ## Roadmap